pderichs/kalkulator/README.md

 # DONE

+- REFA: There are functionalities in LispFunctionExecutionContext derived classes which principally just say "I want a number or a function which returns a number" - introduce function which streamlines this process
 - BUG: Add tests for function contexts
 - BUG: LispValue does not support IDENTIFIERS - could be useful for variables
 - Change numbers in UI to be zero based (helps with reference of cells)